Public access defibrillation

 - Stay with the patient until Emergency Response Services arrives

-Why does EIA have AEDs?
+Why does YEG have AEDs?

 Each day, 100 Canadians die as a result of sudden cardiac arrest.
 With sudden cardiac arrest, time is critical.

-EIA has placed defibrillators around the airport due to the increased numbers of travelers.
+YEG has placed defibrillators around the airport due to the increased numbers of travelers.